Qitmeer/qitmeer-miner/README.md

                       separated list.
 (24)
       --worksize=     The explicitly declared sizes of the work to do per device (overrides intensity).
 Single global value or a comma separated list.
-(256)
+(256) --timeout=      rpc timeout.
+(60)
+      --use_devices=  all gpu devices,you can use ./qitmeer-miner -l to see. examples:0,1 means select the #0 device and #1 device to mining | 0 means only select the #0 device to mining

 Help Options:
   -h, --help          Show this help message